Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 ## Issue

-Service Fabric clusters secured with DigiCert certificates declared by Common Name are at risk of failing validation, if the certificate declaration pins the issuer thumbprints.
+Service Fabric clusters secured with DigiCert-issued certificates declared by Common Name with issuer thumbprint pinning are at risk of failing validation.
+This may lead to partial cluster unavailability, the cluster being inaccessible or cluster upgrades stalling/failing.

 ## Affects

-This issue affects any cluster version that has the following configuration:
+This issue affects any cluster version with the following configuration:

-- Using X509 Certificates declared by common name and issuer pinning
+- Using DigiCert-issued X509 Certificates declared by common name with issuer pinning
-- Cluster certificate is issued by DigiCert SHA2 Secure Server CA](https://www.digicert.com/kb/digicert-root-certificates.htm#intermediates), which has SHA-1 thumbprint 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4; i.e. cluster cert has an Authority Key Identifier (AKI) of 0f80611c823161d52f28e78d4638b42ce1c6d9e2
+- Cluster certificate is issued by either of the [DigiCert SHA2 Secure Server CA](https://www.digicert.com/kb/digicert-root-certificates.htm#intermediates); you can identify if this is the case as follows:
+  - the cluster certificate's Authority Key Identifier (AKI, extension OId: 2.5.29.35) of 0f80611c823161d52f28e78d4638b42ce1c6d9e2, or
+  - the signing certificate has the SHA-1 thumbprint 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4 or 626d44e704d1ceabe3bf0d53397464ac8080142c
-- Cluster pinned-issuer list includes 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4 but does not include new issuer thumbprint 626d44e704d1ceabe3bf0d53397464ac8080142c
+- The cluster certificate's issuer thumbprint list includes only one, but not both of the following SHA-1 thumbprints: 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4, 626d44e704d1ceabe3bf0d53397464ac8080142c

 ## Symptoms

 - One or more cluster nodes appear down/unhealthy
 - Cluster is unreachable, whether from the Azure portal or directly (SFX/other clients)
 - Event logs show errors similar to: "authorization failure: CertificateNotMatched"
+- Any pending upgrades are not progressing

 Example event message from Application event log: